Devendra2005-n/Student-manegment/README.md

 # Student-manegment
-This is IOT Based Project
+This is java Based Project